Overview

 Corporate, business and commercial credit cards are not affected by this charge and we will continue to accept personal and commercial debit cards.

-Paying HMRC at the Post Office
+Paying HMRC in person at the Post Office / Bank or Building Society

-From the 15th December 2017, you will no longer be able to make payments to HMRC via the Post Office.
-You therefore will need to choose a different method of payment listed above.
+From 15 December 2017, you will no longer be able to make payments to HMRC via the Post Office.

 Having difficulty paying HMRC?